chelseavalentine/Notes/Swift/README.md

-These notes are all based on Apple's Swift 2.2 book.
+These notes are all based on Apple Inc. “The Swift Programming Language (Swift 2.2).” iBooks. https://itun.es/us/jEUH0.l

 #### Table of Contents
 1. [A Swift Tour](#a-swift-tour)